onflow/docs/docs/cadence/anti-patterns.md

 // BAD CODE
 // DO NOT COPY

-// Imagine this code is in a contract that uses AuthAccount to authenticate users
+// Imagine this code is in a contract that uses a `auth(Storage) &Account` parameter
-// To transfer NFTs
+// to authenticate users to transfer NFTs

 // They could deploy the contract with an Ethereum-style access control list functionality

-access(all) fun transferNFT(id: UInt64, owner: AuthAccount) {
+access(all) fun transferNFT(id: UInt64, owner: auth(Storage) &Account) {
     assert(owner(id) == owner.address)

     transfer(id)